The Battles of Narvik Were Fueled By Allied and German Self-Interest

 Battle in the mountains

-The naval battles occurred alongside a land offensive, which from May 5 to 10, 1940 was the only active theatre on land in the war.
-German mountain troops, Kriegsmarine sailors, and paratroopers from the 7th Air Division faced the Poles, British, French, and Norwegians, 5,600 to 24,500.
+The naval battles occurred alongside a land offensive, which, from May 5-10, 1940, was the only active theater on land in the war.
+German mountain troops, Kriegsmarine sailors and paratroopers from the 7th Air Division faced the Poles, British, French and Norwegians, 5,600 to 24,500.

-While the Germans were initially successful in their land campaign, they were soon struggling to survive in the mountainous terrain.
-Despite successfully beating the unprepared Norwegian troops during the Battle of Gratangen, they abandoned Gratangsbotn and withdrew from Lapphaugen and Gratangsdalen.
+While the Germans were initially successful in their land campaign, they struggled to survive in the mountainous terrain.
+Even though they successfully beat the unprepared Norwegian troops during the Battle of Gratangen, they abandoned Gratangsbotn and withdrew from Lapphaugen and Gratangsdalen.

 Not long after, the British were reinforced by a French expeditionary force, made up of three battalions of Alpine troops and two battalions of the 13th Demi-Brigade of the Foreign Legion.
 They were deployed to the south and north of the Ofotfjord.

-The Norwegians began traveling south toward Narvik, before changing direction toward the town of Bjørnfjell.
-By the second week of May, they’d advanced against the Germans east of Gratangseidet, arguably the most significant move on the Narvik front.
+Norwegian troops began traveling south toward Narvik, before changing direction and heading for the town of Bjørnfjell.
+By the second week of May, they’d advanced against the Germans east of Gratangseidet, the most significant move on the Narvik Front.

 Launching an amphibious assault

 With France and Britain growing impatient, the decision was made to launch an amphibious assault at midnight on May 12, 1940.
-Starting with a naval bombardment, the Allies set their sights on Bjerkvik.
-The French Foreign Legionnaires were the first to make landfall, supported by five French Hotchkiss H35 light tanks.
+Starting with a naval bombardment, they set their sights on Bjerkvik.
+The French Foreign Legionnaires were the first to arrive on land, supported by five French Hotchkiss H35s.

 While the plan worked in theory, it failed to account for the trouble Allied commanders had working together.
-Disagreements resulted in a gap, giving the Germans a path through which they could escape.
-Despite this setback, the Allies still planned to attack over Rombaksfjord.
+Disagreements resulted in a gap, giving the enemy a path through which they could escape.
+Despite this, the Allies still planned to attack over Rombaksfjord.

-The next day, British Lieutenant-General Claude Auchinleck assumed control of the Allied land and air forces.
-His mission was to ensure Allied control of Narvik by maintaining a hold on Bodø, along the German route from Trondheim.
-He redeployed British troops to the town and appointed French Brigadier-General Antoine Béthouart to command the Polish and French troops as they worked alongside the Norwegian forces.
+The next day, British Lt.
+Gen. Claude Auchinleck assumed control of the Allied land and air forces.
+His mission was to ensure the Allied control of Narvik by maintaining a hold on Bodø, along the German route from Trondheim.
+He redeployed British troops to the town and appointed French Brig.
+Gen. Antoine Béthouart to command the Polish and French troops as they worked alongside the Norwegian forces.

 Operation Alphabet